Voilett-Roze/asus/Contact.md

 * **Email:** rmerl (at) lostrealm (dot) ca
 * **IRC:** RMerlin on Freenode - #asuswrt channel

 Development news will be posted on SNBForums, and occasionally on Twitter.
-You can also keep track of ongoing development through the Github repository.
+You can also keep track of ongoing development through the GitHub repository.

 The preferred support channel is through the community, on the public forums at SNBForums.